Stochastic estimates for the thin-film equation with thermal noise: Proof of Proof of the stochastic estimates

 Alternatively, we could have made a different, but equally valid, choice for $\Pi_{x}^-$, say $\check{\Pi}_{x}^-$, by including the divergence operator $\nabla \cdot$ in its definition.
 This would amount to solving the hierarchy of linear PDEs given by

 We note that in this setting we would have to perform the BPHZ renormalisation in a different way.
-Repeating the arguments of, it is easy to check that for all $\beta$ such that $\check{c}_{\beta}$ is populated, we would make the choice
+Repeating the arguments of Subsection~\ref{sec:bphz} leading to \eqref{eq:BPHZchoice}, it is easy to check that for all $\beta$ such that $\check{c}_{\beta}$ is populated, we would make the choice

 for some (and indeed all) $1 \leq i \leq d$.
 Here, $\tilde{\check\Pi}_{x}^-$ is defined in the natural manner as before.\footnote{ Note that $\beta + 2g_{\mathbf{n}^i} $ is not populated} Note that, a priori, this gives us a different choice of the constants $\{\check{c}_{\beta}\}_{\beta}$ corresponding to a different functional form of the counterterm $\check{h}(u(\cdot))$.
 However, if our construction of the models is consistent, $h,\check{h}$ should coincide with each other.
 We already know from~\cref{coro} that the two models $(\Pi,\Gamma)$ and $(\check{\Pi},\check{\Gamma})$ (defined in the sense of~\cite[Definition 1.1]{Tem23}) agree with each other.
 By induction, we can then show that the families of constants $\{\check{c}_{\beta}\}_{\beta}$ and $\{c_{\beta}\}_{\beta}$ are the same.
 Indeed, let us assume that, for any given $\beta$, we know that $c_{\beta'}=\check{c}_{\beta'}$ for all $\beta' \prec \beta$.
 Then, if we look at the model equation for the multiindex $\beta + g_{2\mathbf{n}^i}$, for any $1 \leq i \leq d$, for both $\Pi_{x}$ and $\check{\Pi}_x$ and subtract them, we have